mrsimonsen/classroom-assistant/docs/README.md

 # GitHub Classroom Assistant Documentation

-Classroom Assistant is a cross-platform desktop application to help you get student repositories for grading.
+GitHub Classroom Assistant is a cross-platform desktop application to help you get student repositories for grading.

 ## Platforms
 GitHub Classroom Assistant has been officially tested on these platforms.
 There are [known issues](./linux-issues.md) on some distributions on Linux that we welcome contributions for.